 Capital credit allocations are each member’s share of the margins as calculated by Parke County REMC for the year that is being refunded.
 The capital credit total is based on the amount each member, including you, contributed that year in your monthly bill.
 The sum of your monthly bills for the year is multiplied by a predetermined percentage of the margin to determine your capital credit allocation.
 Capital credits will vary based on Parke County REMC’s margin for the year that is refunded.

 How does Parke County REMC determine who receives capital credits?

 We are starting with our earliest capital credits.
-This fall, we will start retiring capital credits from 1945-1955.
 Our plan is to allocate capital credits annually as our margins allow.

 What about capital credits from more recent years?